laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 ## Dispatching the event

-We can now dispatch our `ChirpCreated` event from the `store` method on our `ChirpController`, passing in the Chirp that was just created:
+We may now dispatch our `ChirpCreated` event from the `store` method on our `ChirpController`, passing in the Chirp that was just created:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php